KevinYameogo/KevinYameogo/README.md

 ### Hello, world!
 I am Kevin!

-🧑🏿‍💻 Aspiring Software Engineer sharing my journey with the world
+🧑🏿‍💻 Software Engineer sharing my journey with the world
 👨🏿‍🎓 computer science graduate from the university of St.John's, New York
 🔎 Currently building my next Saas!
 Stay tune!
 ⚔️ I'm open to collaborating on different kinds of project!